The Waving Solid

 2025

-I reconstruct urbanized spaces, value and cultures lost in the process by rediscovering the state of materials, investigating the history of space and multisensory installation.
-This practice is an attempt to make a sustainable future for resource recycling and small diverse histories.
-This practice is a response to climate change and sustainability that requires action to re-think waste resources and nature space in urban, along with naturally visualize aesthetic and craft of future, presenting uncovered texture, natural colours.
+Junghun’s practice reconstructs urbanized spaces, value and cultures lost in the process by rediscovering the state of materials, investigating the history of space and multisensory installation.
+This project is an attempt to make a sustainable future for resource recycling and small diverse histories.
+It is a response to climate change and sustainability that requires action to re-think waste resources and nature space in urban, along with naturally visualize aesthetic and craft of future, presenting uncovered texture, natural colours.

 Installation view at the RCA2025